kren-jhr/TriparcApplication/README.md

 * Keeping authorization out of scope, so no token validation or checking whether userId has the right permissions.

 * Activities list can be empty, in which case total cost will be 0.

+* Error handling added for the POST flow.